What Is Full Form Of BIS?

 - The Bank for International Settlements was founded in the year 1930.
 It was established due to the Hague Agreement in the 1930s among the world’s different countries, which includes Germany, the United Kingdom, the United States, Belgium, France, Italy, Japan, and Switzerland.
 Initially, it was established as a clearinghouse for the German war reparations, but the reparations discontinued shortly after the bank’s establishment.
 However, after that, it became an international forum for the cooperation and counterparty for the transactions happening among the central banks.

-- The first office of Bank for International Settlements was opened on May 17, 1930, with the main aim of collecting, administrating and distributing the reparations which German government imposed by treaty of the Versailles after the World War I. During the World War II, bank was neutral officially, but at war’s end, it was agreed by the Allies to shut down the BIS but decided for this was not implemented.
-After that, it played an important role during the Bretton woods agreement with respect to maintaining the international currency convertibility.
+- The first office of the Bank for International Settlements was opened on May 17, 1930, with the main aim of collecting, administrating, and distributing the reparations which the German government imposed by the treaty of the Versailles after World War I. During World War II, the bank was neutral officially, but at the war’s end, it was agreed by the Allies to shut down the BIS but decided for this was not implemented.
+After that, it played an important role during the Bretton woods agreement concerning maintaining the international currency convertibility.